-Note: The bars indicate the 25th, median and 75th percentile of all country values.
+Proportion of youth and adults with ICT skills, by type of skill, 2019-2021 Note: The bars indicate the 25th, median and 75th percentile of all country values.
 The bottom and top lines indicate the minimum and maximum values (excluding outliers).
 Fig 4.
 Proportion of Youth and Adults with UCT Skills Source: The Sustainable Development Goals Report Special edition, 2023, p.
-21. The realization of Goal 4 requires a transformation of education financing into a foremost investment priority.
+21. 44 The realization of Goal 4 requires a transformation of education financing into a foremost investment priority.
 Furthermore, imperative measures encompass making education universally free and compulsory, enhancing school infrastructures, embracing digital transformation, and upskilling adults for the job market.
 The Business Case for the SDG 4- Quality Education Business strategies, crafted in alignment with the objectives of Sustainable Development Goal 4, exhibit the potential to foster developmental goals and enhance business outcomes simultaneously.
 Companies can also facilitate and implement measures that foster access to vocational training and lifelong learning for employees.
 As per findings outlined in the LinkedIn 2023 Workplace Learning Report, among the top five considerations influencing the job-seeking endeavors of employees, the prospect of acquiring and developing new skills emerges as a prominent factor (LinkedIn Learning, 2024).
 Statistics confirm that learning and development programs exert a favorable influence on employee retention.
 Allocating resources towards such initiatives can prove to be a successful strategy for enhancing staff retention rates.
 By affording employees opportunities to advance their skills and careers, organizations can foster greater satisfaction, engagement, and loyalty among their workforces.
 Consequently, the investment in professional growth contributes to heightened retention levels and a more efficient staff cohort (Mishra, 2023).
-Moreover, businesses can contribute to SDG 4 by implementing programs of access to higher education and free equitable, and inclusive primary and secondary education for the children of their workforce.
+Moreover, businesses can contribute to SDG 4 by implementing programs that provide access to 45 higher education and free equitable and inclusive primary and secondary education for the children in their workforce.
 In addition, businesses can develop premium educational products or services such as personalized tutoring, specialized certifications, or executive education programs that offer superior quality and value and partner with reputable educational institutions or industry experts to co-create educational content or curricula that align with industry needs and standards.
 These measures intertwine with the objectives of SDG 8.
 Lastly, innovation in research, development, and deployment of products and services with educational outcomes can enhance the educational development of customers while reaching new markets (United Nations Global Compact & wbcsd, 2016. p.
 1).
 Practical Examples of the SDG 4 - Quality Education Business Case Gap: Empowering the Workforce of Tomorrow (Gap Inc., n.d.)